zanedr/front-end-submissions-public/1606/tier-two/brett-peter-casey-kris.md

 - pumped group took risks

 Design
 - Enjoyed the design choices for landing page, team worked hard to write mobile-friendly markup.
 Good use of limited fancy-styles ($ amount) and streamline white font.
 Color scheme on landing page is well thought out.
-Criticisms fall only on index page where the box size hinders user's view of pas purchases.
+Criticisms fall only on index page where the box size hinders user's view of past purchases.
 Also red color button is out of place.
 Would like to see a simplified/easier to view display box (roped into UI score).

 - User interface could use some clarification.
 Does it take dollars with or without decimal?
 When it says "date" can I say "today" or do I need to put in numbers and in what order?